yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 ## Web Questions
 <br/>

-1. What Is The Difference Between Session, Cookie, Sessionstorage and Localstorage?
+:white_check_mark: 1.
+What Is The Difference Between Session, Cookie, Sessionstorage and Localstorage?

 <table>
     <tr>